apache/apisix/docs/en/latest/FAQ.md

 ......
 ```

-The route was created successfully.
-It means that the modification of `X-API-KEY` takes effect.
+**Note**: By using the default token, you could be exposed to security risks.
+It is required to update it when deploying to a production environment.

-## How to allow all IPs to access Admin API
+## How do I allow all IPs to access Apache APISIX's Admin API?

-By default, Apache APISIX only allows the IP range of `127.0.0.0/24` to access the `Admin API`.
-If you want to allow all IP access, then you only need to add the following configuration in the `conf/config.yaml` configuration file.
+By default, Apache APISIX only allows IPs in the range `127.0.0.0/24` to access the Admin API.

+To allow IPs in all ranges, you can update your configuration file as show below and restart or reload Apache APISIX.

 ```yaml
 apisix: